headwaymaps/headway/README.md

 # Headway

-Headway is a maps stack in a box.
-Upon completion, you will be able to run `make Amsterdam` then `docker-compose up` to bring up a fully functional maps stack for the Amsterdam metro area including a frontend, basemap, geocoder and a routing engine for driving, walking, bicycling and transit.
+Headway is a maps stack in a box, allowing you to run `make Amsterdam` then `docker-compose up` to bring up a fully functional maps stack for the Amsterdam metro area including a frontend, basemap, geocoder and routing engine.

+See BUILD.md for more information about the build process.

 ### Status